On locally conformally flat manifolds with positive pinched Ricci curvature: Introduction

-Theorem \ref{main} improves the result obtained by Ma and the author \cite{MC} with an additional hypotheses that $(M^n,g)$ has the bounded curvature.
-The main progress of this paper is that we show that the Yamabe flow has a smooth solution such that its curvature becomes bounded as $t>0$ and preserves the pinching condition (\ref{key_pinching}) if its initial metric satisfying the assumptions of Theorem \ref{main}.
-The key step is to prove following theorem: \begin{thm} For all $\frac{1}{n}>\epsilon>0$, there exist $T(\epsilon,n), Q(\epsilon,n)>0$ such that the following holds.
-Let $\left(M^n, g_0\right)$ be an $n$-dimensional locally conformally flat manifold (not necessarily complete) and $p \in M$ such that $B_{g_0}(p, r+4) \Subset M$ for some $r \geq 1$ and
+Theorem \ref{main} improves the result obtained Gu \cite{Gu} with an additional hypotheses that $(M^n,g)$ has the bounded non-negative sectional curvature and by Ma and the author \cite{MC} with an additional hypotheses that $(M^n,g)$ has the bounded curvature.
+The main progress of this paper is that we prove the following theorem: \begin{thm} For all $\epsilon>0$, there exists $ Q(\epsilon,n)>0$ such that the following holds.
+Let $\left(M^n, g_0\right)$ be an $n$-dimensional locally conformally flat complete noncompact manifold such that

-on $B_{g_0}(p, r+4)$.
-Then there exists a smoothly locally conformally flat Yamabe flow solution $g(t)$ defined on $B_{g_0}(p, r) \times[0, T]$ such that $g(0)=g_0$, and
+on $M^n$.
+Then there exists a smoothly locally conformally flat Yamabe flow solution $g(t)$ defined on $M^n \times[0, +\infty)$ such that $g(0)=g_0$, and

-for all $(x, t) \in B_{g_0}(p, r) \times(0, T]$, where $Rm$ denotes the Riemannian curvature tensor. \end{thm}
+for all $(x, t) \in M^n \times[0, +\infty)$, where $Rm$ denotes the Riemannian curvature tensor. \end{thm}

-Noted that the existence time of local Yamabe flow in Theorem \ref{main1} is uniform and dependent only on $\epsilon$ and $n$.
-We can exploit Theorem \ref{main1} to get the existence of Yamabe flow on complete noncompact locally conformally flat manifolds satisfying (\ref{pinching_cond_intro}); see the proof of Theorem \ref{main} in section \ref{proof}.
+Hamilton\cite{H89} proved the local existence of Yamabe flows on compact manifolds without boundary.
+For the complete noncompact manifolds with bounded scalar curvature, local existence of Yamabe flows was obtained by An-Ma \cite{AM} and Chen-Zhu \cite{CZ}.
+However, there exists no a general existence theorem for the noncompact Yamabe flow without bounded curvature.
+Theorem \ref{main_key} shows that the Yamabe flow has a smooth solution such that its curvature becomes bounded as $t>0$ and preserves the pinching condition (\ref{key_pinching}) if its initial metric satisfying the assumptions of Theorem \ref{main}.